Bionic Commando’s Infamous “Nerd” Insult in Japanese

 Why on Mars are you reading this?!

-If you know, let me know in the comments or on Twitter!
+If you know, let me know in the comments!

-If you enjoyed this article and know someone else who'd enjoy it too, I hope you'll tell them about it.
-People rarely seek out localization articles, so sharing really helps me a lot!
+If you enjoyed this article and know someone else who'd enjoy it, I hope you'll share it with them.
+It'd be a great help!

 23 Comments